 Therefore, it’s always a good idea to check with the manufacturer or dealer to confirm what charging equipment is included with a new electric car purchase and with the seller when buying a second-hand electric vehicle.

-If you’re interested in getting a home EV charger installed at your property, please call us today on 03333 44 96 99, or fill out the contact form below.
+With engineers across the UK, we can install a home electric car charger nationwide in as little as 8-10 days from DNO approval.
+If you’re interested in faster, cheaper home charging, please call us today on 03333 44 96 99, browse our range of home EV chargers, or fill out the contact form below.

 Enter your information below, and one of our expert advisors will be in touch shortly.